 Being in an industry where I deal with insurance companies daily, I can tell you that your insurance company will take the cheapest possible route to repair your vehicle.

 - Roof Replacements – When the roof of the vehicle is damaged to the point that it needs to be replaced the repairs tend to be quite lengthy.
 The vehicle must be disassembled, this includes removing the headliner, front and back glass, sunroof assembly, airbags and sometimes the seats.
 Next, the body shop will cut the roof panel at the seams adjacent to the roof rails.
 The new roof panel is attached to the vehicle.
 This can be done in a variety of ways but often body shops use “seam sealer,” which is basically a strong adhesive.
 There’s a chance for leaks down the line, always make sure to choose a body shop that offers a lifetime warranty.
 These repairs can often exceed 2 months in an area affected by a major hail storm.
 A busy body shop will often take in more cars than they can repair in a timely manner.

+Problem: Double the damage means extended repair times.
 If a customer carries rental coverage on their policy, most policies only cover up to 30 days.
-The insurance company will not pay for the extra month or more they are in the rental vehicle.
+The insurance company will not pay for the extra month or more that they are in the rental vehicle.
 That now becomes their cost.
 The average rental vehicle costs $30/day now multiply that times 30 days plus taxes and fees, the cost is over $1,000.
 If they have a $500 deductible, they have now paid that three times basically.

 Solution: Get your vehicle repaired immediately after it has been damaged in a hail storm.
 When you bring your car to Superior Dent Solutions, we put you in a rental car for free if your insurance company does not cover rental insurance.
 The repair time will be shorter and, in most cases, you will be back in your vehicle within 1 weeks time.